The Imaging Core provides dual energy CT data acquisition and analyses to support the O'Brien Urology Research Center.

-Although state-of-the-art CT imaging provides accurate submillimeter details of the size and location of renal stones, current routine clinical image analysis does not differentiate stone composition.
+Although state-of-the-art CT imaging provides accurate submillimeter details of the size and location of renal stones, current routine clinical image analysis doesn't differentiate stone composition.
 Dual energy CT technique, which is based on the difference in X-ray attenuation properties between stones of differing chemical compositions, has been shown to accurately differentiate between uric acid and non-uric acid urinary stones.
+These functions support our research projects and pilot projects.

 Services provided by the Imaging Core include: